splendo/kaluga/contacts-permissions/README.md

-## Contacts Permissions
+# Contacts Permissions
-Adds a `ContactsPermission`.
-Register this permission by calling `PermissionsBuilder.registerContactsPermission`.
+Adds a `ContactsPermission` to `Permissions`.
+Register this permission by calling `PermissionsBuilder.registerContactsPermission`()/`PermissionsBuilder.registerContactsPermissionIfNotRegistered()`.

 ## Installing
 This library is available on Maven Central.
 You can import Kaluga Contacts Permissions as follows: